-The Fund may temporarily depart from its normal investment policies in response to the Investment Manager's perception of extraordinary market, political or similar conditions.
-During these periods and for as long as the Investment Manager deems it necessary, the Fund may increase its holdings of ancillary liquid assets.
+The Fund may temporarily depart from its normal investment policies-for instance, by allocating substantial assets to cash investments-in response to extraordinary market, political, or similar conditions.
 In doing so, the Fund may succeed in avoiding losses, but may otherwise fail to achieve its investment objective.